Wait Till Helen Comes

 Wait Till Helen Comes is a 1986 novel by American author Mary Downing Hahn.
 It was first published on January 1, 1986, through HarperCollins and has since gone through several reprints.
-The book won a 1989 Young Reader's Choice Award and follows a young girl that must deal with supernatural events that surround her.
+The book won a 1989 Young Reader's Choice Award and follows a young girl who must deal with supernatural events that surround her.
 The book deals with the subjects of death and suicide, which has led some parents to request that the book be removed from school reading lists and school libraries.